 DOT-approved shipping containers are transport vessels that meet the DOT’s current standards for safely shipping hazardous and other materials.
 DOT shipping containers must be designed to securely transport high-risk materials, such as fluids and gases, to ensure that they arrive safely.

 Safety threats when shipping certain materials can include fire, explosions, corrosion, infections and other hazards.
-Transporting hazardous materials in a U.S. DOT-approved shipping container greatly reduces the risk of these threats becoming a reality.
+Transporting hazardous materials (hazmat) in a U.S. DOT-approved shipping container greatly reduces the risk of these threats becoming a reality.

 There are nine DOT classes of hazardous materials, and every hazardous material being shipped is assigned to one of these nine classes.
 Each of the nine classes may also be subdivided into divisions based on their specific chemical properties, such as whether they are flammable or toxic.